MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/app-only-auth-powershell-v2.md

 ## How does it work?

 The EXO V2 module uses the Active Directory Authentication Library to fetch an app-only token using the application Id, tenant Id & certificate thumbprint.
 The application object provisioned inside Azure AD has a Directory Role assigned to it, which is returned in the access token.
 Exchange Online configures the session RBAC using the directory role information that's available in the token.

-## How to start using this feature ?
-Please note that this feature is currently in Public Preview and available in the Preview release of EXO PowerShell V2 Module.
-You need to use below strings to install the Preview version 2.0.3 which contains this feature -

-     ```powershell
-     Install-Module -Name ExchangeOnlineManagement -RequiredVersion 2.0.3-Preview -AllowPrerelease
-     ```

 ## Setup app-only authentication